At JFH Law we are committed to providing transparent and comprehensive information to clients about our fees.

 However, we reserve the right to require money on account to cover future fees and when barristers’ fees are to be incurred.
 We also reserve the right to charge interest and/or to cease to act where any bill remains unpaid.

-The rules differ as between the Courts and Tribunals, and costs orders in the Employment Tribunal proceedings are only made in limited circumstances (such as unreasonable conduct).
+The rules differ as between the courts and tribunals, and costs orders in the employment tribunal proceedings are only made in limited circumstances (such as unreasonable conduct).

-In the Courts, if a client’s case is lost, they will probably have to pay their opponent’s costs as well as their own.
+In the courts, if a client’s case is lost, they will probably have to pay their opponent’s costs as well as their own.

 However, clients should be aware that even if they win, their opponent may not be ordered to pay (or may not be capable of paying) any of their costs.

-If a client’s opponent becomes insolvent or is legally aided, they may not recover costs, even if they win.
+For example, if a client’s opponent becomes insolvent or is legally aided, they may not recover costs, even if they win.

-Clients will remain liable for their costs in full regardless of any costs orders made against an opponent, but will also be credited with any amounts actually received by us under such orders.
+Clients will remain liable for their costs in full regardless of any costs orders made against an opponent but will also be credited with any amounts actually received by us under such orders.